bids-apps/MRtrix3_connectome/README.md

 Zhang, Y.; Brady, M. & Smith, S. Segmentation of brain MR images through a hidden Markov random field model and the expectation-maximization algorithm.
 IEEE Transactions on Medical Imaging, 2001, 20, 45-57
 ```

-### Usage

-Command-line usage of the processing script `run.py` is as follows (also accessible by running the script without any command-line options):

 ## Synopsis

 Generate structural connectomes based on diffusion-weighted and T1-weighted image data using state-of-the-art reconstruction tools, particularly those provided in MRtrix3